aws-samples/event-driven-importer-for-aws-healthomics-storage/README.md

 ## Cleanup

-If you used the default configuration, where the app created a HealthOmics sequence store named `demo-flowcell-data`, you will need to manually delete all data from it to proceed.
+If you used the default configuration, the app created a HealthOmics sequence store named `demo-flowcell-data`.
+You will need to manually delete all data from this sequence store to proceed with cleanup.
 To do this:

 1. Navigate to [Sequence stores in the AWS HealthOmics Console](https://console.aws.amazon.com/omics/home#/sequenceStore).
 2. Under **Sequence stores** click on the name of the sequence store named "demo-flowcell-data".
 This will open the details page for the sequence store.